pirate/sites-using-cloudflare/README.md

 ## Methodology

 This list was compiled from 3 large dumps of all Cloudflare customers provided by crimeflare.com/cfs.html, and several manually copy-pasted lists from stackshare.io and wappalyzer.com.
-Crimeshare collected their lists by doing NS DNS lookups on a large number of domains, and checking SSL certificate ownership.
+Crimeflare collected their lists by doing NS DNS lookups on a large number of domains, and checking SSL certificate ownership.

 I scraped the Alexa top 10,000 by using a simple loop over the list: